An In-Depth Look At Palliative Care And Its ServicesLast Reviewed: January 15, 2015

 Licensed Professional Counselors

-Center to Advance Palliative Care has been approved by the Montana State Board of Behavioral Health and the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP No. 6776).
-This program has been approved for 1 continuing education clock hours.
+Center to Advance Palliative Care is approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider, ACEP No. 6776.
 Programs that do not qualify for NBCC credit are clearly identified.
 CAPC is solely responsible for all aspects of the programs.

 Course Media Instructions